Granville County DWI Court Process

 3. Trial (If No Plea Deal)

-What the Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving a vehicle while impaired.
-This typically involves presenting evidence of:
+• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving while impaired.

 Penalties for DUI in Granville County, NC